 Fixed Assets - Fixed assets used in governmental fund type operations (general fixed assets) are accounted for in the General Fixed Assets Account Group, rather than in governmental funds and are valued at historical cost or estimated historical cost if actual cost is not available.
 Donated assets are recorded at acquisition value on the date donated.
+Acquisition value is the price that would be paid to acquire an asset with equivalent service potential on the date of the donation.
 No provision for depreciation is made on general fixed assets.
 Interest incurred during construction is not capitalized in general fixed assets.